Ellamina19/Data-Analysis-for-Skilharvest/README.md

 - Attrition By Department

-- Attrition By Age and Gender
+- Attrition By Age and the Gender with the highest attrition

 - Attrition Count By Education and Business Travel